espressif/esp-mdf/examples/development_kit/sense/README.md

 	* Off: ULP is in deep sleep
 7. If the specified conditions are met:
    * ULP wakes up CPU
-   * Device connects to the ESP-MESH network and implements the associated operations
+   * Device connects to the ESP-WIFI-MESH network and implements the associated operations
    * Device re-enters Deep-sleep mode

 ### 4.2.
 Control the Associated Devices

 Please follow the steps below:

-1. Use ESP32-Mesh App to build an ESP-MESH network with ESP32-MeshKit-Sense and ESP32-MeshKit-Light devices.
+1. Use ESP32-Mesh App to build an ESP-WIFI-MESH network with ESP32-MeshKit-Sense and ESP32-MeshKit-Light devices.
-> **Note:** ESP32-MeshKit-Sense can only be added to an existing ESP-MESH network.
+> **Note:** ESP32-MeshKit-Sense can only be added to an existing ESP-WIFI-MESH network.
 For more information, please refer to [ESP32-MeshKit Guide](../README.md)

 2. Associate ESP32-MeshKit-Sense with ESP32-MeshKit-Light devices in ESP32-Mesh App